BerniceChoo/customer_booking/README.md

 [CRUD Operators](#crud-operators)<br />

 ## How to Run
-1) Make sure the project is opened as directory in VSCode terminal if you downloaded the .zip folder it should be in :-
+1) Make sure the project is opened as directory in VSCode terminal<br />
+if you downloaded the .zip folder it should be in :-
 ```
 ../foonyeecust